 Most people skip this step but, you see, this is the ideal thing to do after – or even before – having your plant.
 Most plants that’s available on the store have an identification tag on them.

 If there’s none, take your time to have a chat with the seller.
 Of course, you are more welcome to ask a few questions like beginner recommendations and tips on how to make your plant happy every day.

 On the other hand, if the cacti you have is given to you as a gift, don’t you want to take a good care of it?
 Researching about your plant sets you on track.

 With today’s technology and freedom of information, it is easier to look up different cacti and succulent species online.
-There are even apps that helps you identify plants just by taking a picture.
+There are even apps that help you identify plants just by taking a picture.

-When I was just starting my fascination for cacti, it became a habit of mine to search for scientific names and origins of cacti and succulents that I have.
-Eventually, I stumbled upon LLIFLE, an online plant encyclopedia and found it really helpful.
+When I was just starting my fascination with cacti, it became a habit of mine to search for scientific names and origins of cacti and succulents that I have.
+Eventually, I stumbled upon LLIFLE, an online plant encyclopedia, and found it really helpful.
 They even have a separate section for cactus and succulent that help me build this care tips article.